 Federal and government agencies are being mandated to move data center services to the cloud and accelerate their cloud migration journeys.
-Instead of continuing to pay the costs to operate and maintain their on-premises data centers, government agencies can move their data backup and recovery to the cloud cost effectively.
+Instead of continuing to pay the costs to operate and maintain their on-premises data centers, government agencies can move their data backup and disaster recovery to the cloud cost effectively.
 Anything in the data center — the client, software and server — can be virtualized in the cloud.
 All employees need is a laptop and secure connection.

 Here are three simple steps that government agencies can take to begin their cloud migrations: